 7. Wide Mobile Application Testing Tools Spectrum

-The above points stated in this post can be remembered as standard challenges in mobile app testing and have fixed solutions.
-This point, however, is something whose solution is never fixed.
-Mobile application testing has evolved over time.
-It has seen various newer challenges and adapted to the changing user trend making the testing process easier.
+The above points stated in this post can be remembered as common challenges in mobile app testing and have fixed solutions.
+This point, however, is something whose resolution is never set.
+Mobile application testing has evolved.
+It has seen various challenges and adapted to the changing user trend making the testing process more accessible.
 However, the main challenge here is that no single tool for mobile app testing is the jack of all trades.

-For example, Appium will help in creating the UI test scenarios while Espresso will give emulator based testing a boost up.
-Not only in different fields, but you might also have multiple tools for a single function such as Appium, Xamarin.UITest or Testsigma for UI testing.
+For example, Appium will help create the UI test scenarios, while Espresso will boost emulator-based testing, and Espresso will boost emulator-based testing.
+Not only in different fields, but you might also have multiple tools for a single function, such as Appium and Xamarin.UITest or Testsigma for UI testing.

-While this becomes more of a logical challenge, a good solution is to have a basic understanding of the mobile app testing tools.
+While this becomes more of a logical challenge, a good solution is a basic understanding of the mobile app testing tools.
 If the tester is more aware, it helps him finalize the best software for the type of tests he wants to perform.
-Using a single tool for everything will not bring fruitful results and it is the tester’s responsibility to be skilful and adaptive in testing.
-You can use the best android based tool for the Android operating system and similarly for iOS ones.
+Using a single tool for everything will not bring fruitful results, and the tester must be skillful and adaptive in testing.
+You can use the best android based tool for the Android operating system and iOS.

 8. Battery Capacity Variation

-Similar to the screen sizes, battery capacity has also been a selling pitch for mobile manufacturers.
+Like screen sizes, battery capacity has also been a selling pitch for mobile manufacturers.
 With every newer iteration of a mobile device, battery capacity is generally pumped up.
-A lot of the contribution for this is that mobile applications have become heavier in the last five years.
+A lot of the contribution to this is that mobile applications have become heavier in the last five years.

 A heavier application consumes more energy which drains the battery.
-Also, there have been energy-heavy advancements in recent years such as live wallpapers, brighter device screens, extended mobile app capabilities etc. But still, we see consumers complaining about their drained battery in the middle of the day.
+Also, there have been energy-heavy advancements in recent years, such as live wallpapers, brighter device screens, extended mobile app capabilities, etc. But still, we see consumers complaining about their drained batteries in the middle of the day.

 This poses a newer challenge for the mobile app testing field.
-Mobile app testing does not only cover the functional aspects of the application but also its overall effect on the mobile device.
+Mobile app testing covers not only the application’s functional aspects but also its overall effect on the mobile device.
 An energy consumption-heavy device is bound to be neglected no matter how better it performs functionally.

-Therefore, mobile app testing has to be done keeping in mind that the application does not consume extra energy.
-If it does, it has to be seriously reported under high priority and the culprit elements need to be optimized.
-These are commonly the location, Bluetooth etc. which are always turned on and require a good amount of energy to operate.
+Therefore, mobile app testing must be done in mind that the application does not consume extra energy.
+If it does, it has to be seriously reported under high priority, and the culprit elements need to be optimized.
+This location, Bluetooth, etc., are always turned on and require a lot of energy to operate.

-Mobile applications are flooding the market in recent years.
-For everything you need, there is an application and for every application you build, there is probably a competitor.
-This makes the job of the mobile app tester more important than ever.
-Mobile app testing is a process of testing the mobile app with various aspects and ensuring that the app is for everyone, consistent and top quality.
+There is an application for everything you need, and for every application you build, there is probably a competitor.
+This makes the job of the mobile app tester more critical than ever.
+Mobile app testing should ensure various aspects and properties of the app in a way that “it is for everyone with consistency and top quality.”

 Run automated tests on 2000+ real iOS and Android devices available on cloud with Testsigma

-We cannot build an application for every specific device but still, testers need to make sure that the mobile application is consistent for all the end-users.
-We achieve this by using certain standard protocols (rules that are similar for every device) and making use of dynamic technologies (like Bootstrap).
-Honestly, every challenge has its own solution and there is no universal textbook for the same.
+We cannot build an application for every specific device, but we need to ensure that the mobile application is consistent for all the end-users.
+We achieve this by using particular standard protocols (rules that are similar for every device) and dynamic technologies (like Bootstrap).